Kalman98/pungen/README.md

 pungen is a simple to use Python script which generates "usernames" on demand.
 The usernames are created on the spot using some pre-defined word-creating formulas.
-I'm making this seem way fancier than it is.
+Don't worry.
+It's way less complicated than I'm making it sound.

-###Usage
+### Usage

 The format for generating usernames from command line is: